cscorley/triage/paper/sections/04_study.md

 we determine the relevant documents, we need to determine which developer is the *owner* of those documents.
 To accomplish this, we turn to the source code history.
 Following @Bird-etal_2011, we identify which developer has changed the documents the most.
-This implies that the snapshot approach is *dependent* on the performance of the snapshot-based FLT.
+This implies that the location-based approach is *dependent* on the performance of the FLT.

 For our proposed activity-based approach, the approach will not necessarily be dependent on an FLT.
 First, we train a model of the changeset corpus using